Top 9 Renovations to Increase Home Value in 2025

 • Walk-in closets

-If you have an unfinished basement, adding flooring, drywall, and other touches to make it a livable space has a potential ROI of 86% by converting it into a living area or a “specialty room” that buyers will love.
+If you have an unfinished basement, adding flooring, drywall, and other touches to make it a livable space has a potential ROI of 70% to 75%.
+Convert it into a living area or a “specialty room” that buyers love.

 If you can’t add more space to the home, make it more functional by converting unused spaces.
 Consider turning an unused home office into a bedroom or reworking an unused living room into a flex space.

 Buyers are looking for bathrooms that feel like a spa experience.
-92% of top agents surveyed in our year-end report said modern bathrooms will make homes more appealing to buyers in 2024.
+94% of top agents surveyed in our year-end report said modernized bathrooms make homes more appealing to buyers in the current market.
+Remodeling this space can increase property value by as much as 73.7% of the renovation cost.

 Consider upgrades such as rain shower heads, double-sink vanities, extra storage, soaking tubs, and anything else that contributes to a modern, spa-like experience.

 Valdez says that buyers want more spacious bathrooms than they have before.
 Look for ways to create the illusion of more space by adding mirrors or reworking the floor plan.
-If you have the funds, consider adding more square footage to the bathroom.
+If your budget permits, consider adding more square footage when remodeling your bathroom.

-67% of agents surveyed in HomeLight’s year-end report said that upgrades to the kitchen will be one of the biggest selling points for buyers in 2024.
-Consider the addition of multiple sinks, a new refrigerator, and a flexible pantry space.
+88% of agents surveyed in HomeLight’s year-end report said that upgraded kitchens were one of the biggest selling points for buyers in 2024.
+A minor, mid-range remodel recovers 96.1% of the investment.
+That said, consider adding multiple sinks, a new refrigerator, and a flexible pantry space.

 “The kitchen has always been a very central space to the home.
 Especially on new construction, we are seeing more and more prep space in the kitchen,” says Valdez.